LOfaday/SupportArticles-docs/support/dotnet/visual-basic/mouse-wheel-events-do-not-work.md

 ## Method 1

 Download the VB6 Mouse Wheel.exe file that includes the add-in DLL and the code that is used to create the add-in DLL.
+Microsoft has recently removed the file from their system and it is now at Github: https://github.com/jjbott/VB6ScrollWheelFix

 1. Download the VB6 Mouse Wheel.exe file.
 2. Click **Start**, click **Run**, type `regsvr32 <path>\VB6IDEMouseWheelAddin.dll`, and then click **OK**.